CSCfi/csc-user-guide/docs/computing/modules.md

 environment variables of the user's shell so that the correct versions of executables are in the path and linker can find the correct version of needed libraries.
-For example, the command `mpicc` points to different compilers depending of the loaded module.
+For example, the command `mpicc` points to different compilers depending on the loaded module.

 CSC uses environment modules called
 **Lmod**.
-It is developed at Texas Advanced Computing Center (TACC) and it is implemented using *Lua* programming language.
+It is developed at Texas Advanced Computing Center (TACC) and is implemented using the *Lua* programming language.
 More technical details can be found from the [Lmod homepage].

 [TOC]